-Talking about managing incontinence is a sensitive and emotional topic, but...
+Talking to your husband about his incontinence can be a sensitive and emotional topic, but...

-You’ve come to the point where you have to say something.
-You love the guy you live with.
+You've come to the point where you have to figure out how to help him.

 Neither of you are kids anymore, and even though you do a lot to stay active and healthy, certain physical things are happening that you can’t control or deny.